Stack updates¶

 Publish or discard a draft¶

-After any stack edit or update workflow creates a draft, the stack shows an unpublished draft notice.
+After any stack configuration edit creates a draft, the stack shows an unpublished draft notice.

 Use Publish draft when you are ready to release the draft as a real stack revision.
 Publishing is the point where app